Trump doubles down on Putin commentary as he’s blasted for ‘insane’ ‘adulation’

 Comments are Trump’s latest to draw accusations of Russian favouritism

-The former president of the United States doubled down on his praise for Vladimir Putin and criticism of Joe Biden on Wednesday as the US and Russia appear to be experiencing a major breakdown of relations amid Russia’s aggression in Crimea and towards Ukraine.
+The former president of the United States doubled down on his praise for Vladimir Putin and criticism of Joe Biden on Wednesday as the US and Russia appear to be experiencing a major breakdown of relations amid Russia’s aggression towards Ukraine.

-Donald Trump issued an early-morning statement on Wednesday which crowed that the Russian president was playing his US counterpart “like a drum”, seemingly ignoring the criticism he has faced over the last day regarding his overly-complimentary view of Mr Putin.
+Donald Trump issued an early morning statement on Wednesday which crowed that the Russian president was playing his US counterpart “like a drum”, seemingly ignoring the criticism he has faced over the last day regarding his overly-complimentary view of Mr Putin.

+“Putin is playing Biden like a drum.
+It is not a pretty thing to watch!” said the former president in one of his tweet-like statements issued by his office.

+Hours after Mr Trump’s statement, Mr Putin announced a military operation in Ukraine.
+Gunfire and explosions could be heard in Kiev shortly after Vladimir Putin announced the start of a Russian military operation against Ukraine on Thursday morning, local and international media reported

-His statement comes as GOP critics like Reps Liz Cheney and Adam Kinzinger have roundly excoriated his previous comments which faulted Mr Biden for supposedly having no response to Russia’s decision to move further forces into disputed Crimean territories.
+Mr Trump’s latest remark comes as GOP critics like Representatives Liz Cheney and Adam Kinzinger have roundly excoriated his previous comments that faulted Mr Biden for supposedly having no response to Russia’s decision to move further forces into disputed Crimean territories.

+Mr Trump finally addressed the current crisis on Tuesday after ignoring it for days, and blamed his successor for failing to stop Russian forces from moving into Crimea in 2014, during an interview with right-leaning hosts Buck Sexton and Clay Travis.
+During the interview, he took multiple opportunities to espouse the supposed brilliance of Mr Putin’s strategy.

+“I went in yesterday and there was a television screen, and I said, ‘This is genius.’
+Putin declares a big portion of the Ukraine – of Ukraine.
+Putin declares it as independent.
+Oh, that’s wonderful,” said Mr Trump on Tuesday, referencing Mr Putin’s decision to recognise two break-away areas of eastern Ukraine as Russian.

 Register for free to continue reading